The Getty

 » Vernacular view

 The AAT currently displays with the preferred American English descriptor.
 Implementors could display the British English terms (when they differ from American English) if they wished because the British English preferred terms are flagged.
-In the future, there may be enough descriptors in other languages flagged to allow display by other languages as well.
+The algorithm would select term where term language is 70053/British English; if none, select term where language is 70051/English Also, where there are currently enough descriptors in other languages to allow display by these other languages, you may do so.

 3.1.2